looker-open-source/lmanage/README.md

 |   +-- models
 |      +-- model_1.model.lkml

-Doing this will enable the underlying LookML parsing engine driven by [pyLookML](https://github.com/llooker/pylookml)
+Doing this will enable the underlying LookML parsing engine driven by [pyLookML](https://github.com/llooker/pylookml) to iterate over all the relevant files and find the appropriate cross project matches.

 **This is not an officially supported Google Product.**